 When power lines were built to transmit electricity to rural areas in the 1930s, wind pump and small turbine use began to decline.
 However, some ranches still use windpumps to supply water for livestock.
 Small wind turbines are becoming common again, mainly to supply electricity in remote and rural areas.

 Wind energy use expanded in the wake of oil shortages and environmental concerns

 The oil shortages of the 1970s changed the energy environment for the United States and the world.
 The oil shortages created an interest in developing ways to use alternative energy sources, such as wind energy, to generate electricity.
 The U.S. federal government supported research and development of large wind turbines.
 In the early 1980s, thousands of wind turbines were installed in California, largely because of federal and state policies that encouraged the use of renewable energy sources.

 In the 1990s and 2000s, the U.S. federal government established incentives to use renewable energy sources in response to a renewed concern for the environment.
 The federal government also provided research and development funding to help reduce the cost of wind turbines and offered tax and investment incentives for wind power projects.
 In addition, state governments enacted new requirements for electricity generation from renewable sources, and electric power marketers and utilities began to offer electricity generated from wind and other renewable energy sources (sometimes called green power) to their customers.
 These policies and programs resulted in an increase in the number of wind turbines and in the amount of electricity generated from wind energy.

 The share of U.S. electricity generation from wind in 1990 was less than 1%.
-In 2017, the share of U.S. electricity generation from wind was about 6%.
+In 2018, the share of U.S. electricity generation from wind was nearly 7%.
 Incentives in Europe have resulted in a large expansion of wind energy use there.
 China is investing heavily in wind energy and now has the world's largest wind electricity generation capacity.